Tacky, ugly, horrendous, and cheesy. What do these words all describe? Christmas sweaters.

 Now holiday participants can be “ugly” for a cause.
 In 2013, the campaign had massive success in the United Kingdom and National Ugly Christmas Sweater Day hopes to bring some of that success to the United States.

-Wear an ugly Christmas sweater on December 12th, encourage others to join, and donate online to Save the Children.
+Wear an ugly Christmas sweater on this day, read up on their history, encourage others to join, and donate online to Save the Children.